-Next day the entire village travels in a lorry to the temple of Lord Muniyandi for the sacrifice, most of them eagerly awaiting to taste the meat of the homegrown goat.
-On the way, an accident happens and all the villagers are petrified on what to do.
+The next day the entire village travels in a lorry to the temple of Lord Muniyandi for the sacrifice, most of them eagerly waiting to taste the meat of the homegrown goat.
+On the way, an accident happens and all the villagers are petrified about what to do.
 Whether we are from a village or a city all of us are generally fearful and law-abiding, but we become bold and often stupid when we are surrounded by our known crowd.
 That’s exactly how the entire village faces the accident and try to cover it up.
 Here, the Director has captured the mob mentality finely.
 Dialogues spoken in those scenes are well written.
 During all this, the Goat remains a silent spectator.
-What happens to the Goat and did the villagers get caught is rest of the film.
+What happens to the Goat and did the villagers get caught, makes the remainder of the film.

 Excellent casting choice by Director.
 Every one of the actors has done their character to perfection.
 I expected lot more from the lawyer character but he turned out to be a comedy piece.

-Oru Kidayin Karunai Manu scores high as it is only about the accident.
+Oru Kidayin Karunai Manu scores were high, as it doesn’t lose its focus anywhere from the accident.
 No flashback and no background stories.
 Movies of this type are a rarity in Indian cinema.
 A good movie to watch.